berker-kync/buffer-overflow-teaching-kit/tutorial/SEEDLABS_TUTORIAL_SECTION.md

 **Purpose of this section:** Recap what you learned and where to go next.

-### What You Accomplished 🎉
+### What You Accomplished

 You just completed one of the most advanced buffer overflow attacks!
 Here's what you did:

+**Technical Skills Gained:**
-✅ **Understood code injection** - How to inject your own code into a running program
+- Understood code injection - How to inject your own code into a running program
-✅ **Learned about shellcode** - Machine code that spawns a shell
+- Learned about shellcode - Machine code that spawns a shell
-✅ **Used NOP sleds** - A clever technique for reliable exploits
+- Used NOP sleds - A clever technique for reliable exploits
-✅ **Avoided critical mistakes** - PIE compilation, GDB addresses, EDX register
+- Avoided critical mistakes - PIE compilation, GDB addresses, EDX register
-✅ **Built a complete exploit** - From analyzing the vulnerability to getting root
+- Built a complete exploit - From analyzing the vulnerability to getting root
-✅ **Spawned a root shell** - Gained root access through code injection
+- Spawned a root shell - Gained root access through code injection

 ### Key Concepts You Mastered